leonvanbokhorst/master-lonn-iracing-s1-2026/README.md

 ## Track Lore Index

 Need track context before a session?
-Start by skimming the track profile, then jump into that week’s log.
+Start by skimming the track profile, then jump into that week's log.

 | Week | Dates (UTC)             | Track & Layout                               | Track Profile                                                                                                          | Weekly Log                                                                                         |
 | ---- | ----------------------- | -------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |